hyhung12/My_First_Django_RESTAPI/README.md

     $ python manage.py loaddata countries.json
     Installed 3 object(s) from 1 fixture(s)

+### Step 5: Django fixture - Put some initial datas in the table
+Create a "abc.json" and put it in the application directory

+    $ python manage.py loaddata countries.json <- full absolute path
+    Installed 3 object(s) from 1 fixture(s)

-### Step 6: Django REST framework
+### Step 6: Serialization

-Takes an existing Django model and converts it to JSON for a REST API.
-Thisis done by model serializers: tell DRF how to convert a model instance into JSON and what data to include.
+Takes an existing Django model and converts it to JSON for a REST API -> Done by model serializers: tell DRF how to convert a model instance into JSON and what data to include.
 <br> Create a file called <serializers.py> in main application and add the below code:

     # countries/serializers.py
     from rest_framework import serializers
     from .models import Country